turner485/sports-betting-data-scrape/readme.md

 ## Overview

 This script is designed to retrieve sports betting data from a dynamic website using BeautifulSoup and Selenium.
-The script has been tested on both Windows and Ubuntu (Linux) environments.
+The script has been tested on both Windows10 and Ubuntu 22.04.3 (Linux) environments.

 ## Dependencies